 The new update brings different changes and improvements in the REST API.

-the REST API will now supports complex metadata types like ‘array’ and ‘objects’.
+the REST API will now support complex metadata types like ‘array’ and ‘objects’.

 Other helpful changes in WordPress 5.3

-The other useful changes that occur WordPress 5.3 are as follows:
+The other useful changes that occur in WordPress 5.3 are as follows:

 - Improved checks of permissions when comments are being added by different users.

 - Text zoom for better work with content